Reign of the Supermen (film): Plot

 Steel tracks the Eradicator to the Fortress, where he learns that Superman is currently going through a revitalization cycle, and the two engage in a fight.
-The fight is broadcast to Lois’ phone.
+The fight is broadcast to Lois' phone.
 Lois realizes that the Eradicator is a hologram from Superman's ship's matrix, created to protect Superman.
-The fight stops when a depowered Superman is revived.
-Through Henshaw's technology, Lex and Lois discover that Henshaw is being controlled by Darkseid from Apokolips, who created Doomsday and orchestrated its attack on Earth.
+The fight stops when a heavily weakened Superman is revived.
+Through Henshaw's technology, Luthor and Lois discover that Henshaw is being controlled by Darkseid from Apokolips, who created Doomsday and orchestrated its attack on Earth.

 Superman, Superboy and Steel head towards Metropolis.
-Lex sends Lois to the Watchtower as he uses a Mother Box to rescue the League.
+Luthor sends Lois to the Watchtower as he uses a Mother Box to rescue the League.
 Darkseid continues to torment Henshaw for his failure to keep Superman dead and attempts to open a portal for his arrival, using the Mother Box infused with Henshaw.
-Henshaw rips out the Mother Box inside him, deactivating Darkseid's control over the Cyber Corps.
+After being mocked by Lois, Henshaw rips out the Mother Box inside him, deactivating Darkseid's control over the Cyber Corps.
 Before Henshaw can kill Lois, Superman arrives.
-Henshaw blames Superman for his wife Terri's death.
-Superman eventually regains his powers from the sun and deactivates Henshaw by stabbing his forehead with a crystal taken from the Fortress of Solitude containing the Eradicator program.
-Henshaw's defeat also deactivates the Cyber Corps, unfortunately killing them in the process.
+Henshaw constantly blames Superman for his wife Terri's death.
+Superman eventually regains his full power from the sun and deactivates Henshaw by stabbing his forehead with a crystal taken from the Fortress of Solitude containing the Eradicator program.
+Henshaw's defeat also deactivates the Cyber Corps, but kills them in the process.

 In the aftermath, Martian Manhunter disguises himself as Superman to announce Clark Kent's safe return with the cover up of him being missing during the Doomsday attack.
 Superboy is sent to live with the Kents and is named "Conner".
-In a post-credit scene, the League gather at the Watchtower to confront Darkseid themselves, with Lex inviting himself in.
+In a post-credit scene, the League gather at the Watchtower to confront Darkseid themselves, with Luthor inviting himself in.

 Voice cast

 Release

 Reign of the Supermen was released and distributed by Warner Bros.
 Home Entertainment in limited Fathom Events theaters on January 13 and 14, 2019, followed by Digital HD on January 15, then Ultra HD Blu-ray Combo Pack and Blu-ray Combo Pack on January 29, but disc releases were moved up to January 15.
 The film was re-released on home video, edited together with its predecessor, on October 1 as The Death and Return of Superman.
-Limited Edition gift-set also includes Steel figure, Superman: Doomsday, bonus animated episodes (blu-ray).
+The Limited Edition gift-set also includes a Steel figure, Superman: Doomsday, and bonus animated episodes (Blu-ray).